vikas-viki/docs/dsa/notes/arrays/MergeSubIntervals.md

 1. Brute force
    1. sort based on first element, if equal, based on second element.
    2. take a loop from 0 to n,
-      1. take it a iPair
+      1. take it as iPair
       2. if the i pair overlaps the previous pair, continue.
       3. take another loop to i+1 to n
          1. check if jpair overlaps the current ipair, if so merge it.